OverStruck/EZ-Template/README.md

 	$tem = new EZ_Template;
 ```

-Then simply setup the variable content using the ```assign()``` method method
+Then simply setup the variable content using the ```assign()``` method method.

 ```php
 	$tem->assign('title', 'Ez Template');
 	$tem->assign('description', 'Welcome to this example page');
 ```

-And finally, just call the ```render()``` method which takes a string as a parameter
+And finally, just call the ```render()``` method which takes a string as a parameter.
-The parameter should be the name of your template file
+The parameter should be the name of your template file.

 ```php
 	$template_name = 'template';
 	$tem->render($template_name);
 ```

-You can also add ```if``` statements in your template file, see the example folder
+You can also add ```if``` statements in your template file, see the example folder.

 ##Download

 *Any feedback is appreciated.
 If you have any suggestions to improve this extension, don't hesitate to let me know.*

-#EZ Template
+#EZ Template (Spanish)
-EZ Template es una clase de PHP desarrolada para hacer la creacion de paginas web simples con contenido dinamico facil y rapido.
+EZ Template es una clase de PHP desarrollada para hacer la creación de paginas web simples con contenido dinámico fácil y rápido.

 ##Como usar
-*Ve la carpeta de "example" en este repositorio para un ejemplo completo*
+*Ve la carpeta de *example* en este repositorio para un ejemplo completo*

 EZ Template es extremadamente fácil de usar.
 Necesitas al menos **dos** archivos: